kalekundert/ncaars/README.rst

 - Create a fragment library:

+  - Currently, the fragments are only needed when using Coupled Moves with the fragment KIC backbone mover (which is not the default).
+The fragment KIC backbone mover is appropriate to use when lots of backbone movement is desired, so if your custom scaffold has a well-conserved backbone and you don't want a lot of movement, you can probably just skip this step.

   - Create an account on: https://old.robetta.org
   - Submit a "Fragment Library" job.
   - Upload the FASTA file created above.